centrifuge/cps/cps/CP0/CP0.md

 **Snapshot voting is optional**

 In all other situations than the ones mentioned above, snapshot voting is optional.
-It can be used as a temperature check if the proposer want to get a sentiment around their proposal before submitting it to a vote.
+It can be used as a temperature check if the proposer wants to get a sentiment around their proposal before submitting it to a vote.

 The minimum voting time for snapshots on OpenSquare is 7 days but the proposer could increase this to any amount of days, if they deem it necessary.
 This information has to be communicated to the community in the Forum post.